com-lihaoyi/mill/docs/pages/8 - Mill Internals.md

-- Replacing the default `Target`s within a project, making them do new things or depend on new `Target`s, is simply `override`-ing them during inheritence.
+- Replacing the default `Target`s within a project, making them do new things or depend on new `Target`s, is simply `override`-ing them during inheritance

 - Modifying the default `Target`s within a project, making use of the old value to compute the new value, is simply `override`ing them and using `super.foo()`

-- Required configuration parameters within a `project` are `abstract` members.
+- Required configuration parameters within a `project` are `abstract` members

 - Cross-builds are modelled as instantiating a (possibly anonymous) class multiple times, each instance with its own distinct set of `Target`s